shruti1502-hub/Detecting-Lanes-for-Self-Driving-cars/README.md

 # Detecting-Lanes-for-Self-Driving-cars
 This is a simple project for lane detection which is an important task for building models of self-driving cars.
-I have tried to detect lanes in images and videos using basics of Computer Vision and Hough Line Trandsforms.
+I have tried to detect lanes in images and videos using basics of Computer Vision and Hough Line Transforms.

 # Concepts Used
 1. Gray-Scaling: